HassanAsali/Smart-Methods-Summer-Training-2026/03-AI-and-ROS/Task-01-Image-Classification/README.md

 ## Python Script

-The Python script performs the following steps:
+The Python script is very simple.

-- Loads the trained model.
+First, it loads the trained model.

-- Loads the class labels.
+Then it reads the labels.

-- Reads an input image.
-- Resizes and normalizes the image.
-- Predicts the object's class.
+After that, I give it an image to test.

+The model predicts which class the image belongs to.

-- Displays the predicted class and confidence score.
+Finally, it shows the predicted class and the confidence score.

 ---